RoutedDart/carbon/MISSING_TESTS_ANALYSIS.md

 ## Analysis Notes

 - Constructor and parsing helpers remain the biggest parity gaps; the math/comparison surface is now mostly covered.
-- Macro coverage is complete and serialization now round-trips locale/timezone data; the outstanding scaffolding work lives in creation/parsing helpers and DST bug reproductions.
+- Macro coverage is complete and serialization now round-trips locale/timezone data; the outstanding scaffolding work lives in `createFromFormat`, `Isset`, and DST bug reproductions.
+- `create_from_date_test.dart`, `create_from_time_test.dart`, and `create_from_timestamp_test.dart` now mirror PHP coverage, so the remaining blockers in this bucket are `CreateFromFormatTest.php` and `IssetTest.php`.
 - Serialization, copy semantics, and testing aids now mirror PHP coverage thanks to `test/serialization_test.dart`, `test/copy_methods_test.dart`, and `test/testing_aids_test.dart`, so the remaining focus shifts to creation/parsing helpers and DST regressions.

 ## Next Steps